Jack Crouch Volunteer Award

 - Academic performance;

-- and a typed, double-spaced 1,000-word essay using topics ‘prompts’ on the application.
+- A typed, double-spaced 1,000 word essay using topics provided in the ‘prompts’ listed on the application;

 - 2017: Emily E. Wise and Lindsey D. Glick

 - 2016: Holly Taylor Dunbar & Cassidy Johnson

 - 2015: Kevin Wu, Hoover High & Lauren McCabe, Spain Park

 - 2014: Spain Park’s Jackson S. Cotney & Hoover High’s Lizbeth A. Juares Espinosa